Struffoli – Italian Honey Balls

 Step by step photos showing how to toss struffoli in honey and assemble them in a ring shape

-Top tips and recipe FAQs
+Recipe tips and FAQs

-• Shaping the dough - you can pinch small pieces of dough and roll them into balls rather than rolling out logs and cutting them but I find that it's harder to keep them at an even size.
-Rolling and cutting the dough is very easy, just like making gnocchi but much smaller.
+Shaping the dough – you can pinch small pieces of dough and roll them into balls rather than rolling out logs and cutting them, but I find that it’s harder to keep them at an even size.
+Rolling and cutting the dough is very easy, just like making gnocchi, but much smaller.

-• After frying - make sure to drain the struffoli straight after frying on kitchen paper so any excess oil is absorbed.
+Drain after frying – make sure to drain the struffoli straight after frying on kitchen paper so any excess oil is absorbed.

 Can I prepare these in advance?

-How long do they last?
 Can I freeze them?

 A close up of struffoli Italian honey balls